Dingo (band)

-Dingo is a Finnish rock band formed around 1982.
-Their style fused Finnish melancholy with catchy rock melodies.
+Dingo is a Finnish rock band formed around 1982, which became one of the most popular Finnish bands in history.

+The band's style fused Finnish melancholy with catchy rock melodies.
 The band was led by the frontman Pertti Neumann (also known as Pertti Nieminen).
 For a few years at its peak, Dingo was one of the most popular Finnish rock bands and caused a phenomenon called "Dingomania" all over Finland.
+The band's popularity was most prominent among teenage girls, although the band had listeners in all age groups.

 Dingo's number one hit was "Autiotalo" from 1984, also released in English as "The House without a Name".
 A separate youth culture was formed in Finland, known as the Dingoes.
 Their success, however, was short-lived, and Dingo broke up in October 1986.
 The band regrouped in 1998 and continues to perform occasionally.
 The band has sold over 500,000 records in Finland.

-Dingo has also released the songs "Tell Me Now" (1986) and "Tobacco Road" (1986) in English.
+Dingo has also released the songs "Tell Me Now" (1986), "Tobacco Road" (1986) and "House Without A Name" (1986) in English.